-January 2019, the MVRDV studio presented its proposal for the Taipei Twin Towers that could create an Asian “Time Square”.
-The design of the towers, one of the projects of future skyscrapers that intrigues me most, is characterized by a “stack of blocks” that generates a vertical urban district.
+January 2019, the MVRDV studio presented its proposal for the Taipei Twin Towers that could create an Asian "Time Square".
+The design of the towers, one of the projects of future skyscrapers that intrigues me most, is characterized by a "stack of blocks" that generates a vertical urban neighborhood.
 Tall buildings, not very high, with a multimedia vocation.
-Each tile acts as an interactive display, and it will not be like the Dubai tower, but the ensemble offers a vibrant and charismatic impact that restores the Taipei Central Station area as the city's main headquarters for retail, work and tourism.
+Each tile acts as an interactive display, and it won't be like the Dubai tower, but the whole offers a vibrant and charismatic impact that restores the Taipei Central Station area as the city's main headquarters for retail, work and tourism.

 Tower at 'the islands', Cyprus

 October 2019, french architecture firm hamonic + masson & associés presented a visionary residential tower concept to capture the ambiance and beauty of cyprus. designed to dominate the sparkling Mediterranean skyline of the southern coastal city of Limassol, the tower introduces a unique proposal for an expressive structural system and a new type of dwelling. influenced by natural geometries such as the floral corolla, the tower rises from nature with soaring columns that bloom in outdoor pools and planted green areas, each connected directly to a single unit.

 Tallest building in europe - September 2019, Dorte Mandrup has obtained the land for the construction of what will be the tallest skyscraper in Europe.
 It will rise in a rural Danish area, almost as an example of how much old Europe still has to say in terms of expansion and skyscrapers of the future.
 It will pass the Shard, the currently tallest building, which is located in the heart of London with its almost 310 meters high.

 The "shipwreck tower", Prague